hoseinzadeehsan/GAIT/README.md

 Each entry in the numpy array is a dictionary representing a single table, with the following keys:
 - **features**: A numpy array of logit vectors outputted by the single-column prediction model (e.g., RECA).
 These vectors act as the initial features for the nodes in the graph neural network (GNN).
 - **labels**: A numpy array containing the labels for each column within the table, where each label categorizes the semantic type of the column.
-- **mask**: A numpy array of binary values (1 or 0), where 1 indicates a valid column and 0 indicates an invalid column.
+- **masks**: A numpy array of binary values (1 or 0), where 1 indicates a valid column and 0 indicates an invalid column.
 This helps to manage tables with varying numbers of columns.
 - **table_id**: A string identifier unique to each table.

 #### Example of Input Data